ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 # Browser security features
 Browsers nowadays come with a ton of security features built-in.
 These features are there to protect the people using your application as well as protecting your application from malicious others.
-Most of these features are quite easy to implement, however for some of them (such as key-pinning), you have to be careful not to break your site.
+Most of these features are quite easy to implement, however for some of them (such as key-pinning) you have to be careful not to break your site.
 It's this danger, combined with the lack of knowledge, that prevents people from taking full advantage of them.

 ## Table of contents